casper-network/ceps/text/0018-token-standard.md

 2. Do not define any standard and see what would the community do.

 ## Prior art
+We point at ERC-20 a the main source of influence: https://eips.ethereum.org/EIPS/eip-20

 ## Unresolved questions
-It is useful if the interaction with contracts generates events, that describes what happened.
+It is useful if the interaction with contracts generates events, that describe what happened.
 Currently the Casper platform doesn't have that features, so this standard will have to be updated in a future, when the shape of the event functionality is known.

+The standard doesn't cover the upgradeability story.
+Maybe it should?